aokolish/recipes/README.md

-== Recipes
+# Recipes

-This is my second rails app.
-The purpose of it is to create a collection of recipes that I care about that are available on a web app such that I can quickly find something delicious to cook.
-I hope to make this more convenient than keeping a binder full of print outs of recipes.
+The purpose of this app is for saving and sharing recipes.
+I used to keep all of my recipes in a binder that I alphabetized.
+That system worked for a while but I knew there had to be a better way; this is that better way.

-== Planned Features
+## Planned Features

+* good experience on a mobile device
+* good search for recipes
+* taggable recipes
-good experience on a mobile device search for recipes taggable recipes shopping list or the ability to send ingredients from recipe to another app
+* shopping list or the ability to send data to another shopping app
+* ratings and reviews
+* follow favorite contributors